What Makes An Ofsted Outstanding Teacher? It Isn’t What You Think

 I don’t know any outstanding teachers.
 I know some really good ones though.
 I’ve seen a few outstanding lessons here and there on my travels and I’d like to think that I’ve delivered a couple myself too.

-But being outstanding is just plain exhausting and completely unsustainable.
-Who on earth can be outstanding all of the time?
+But being an outstanding teacher is just plain exhausting and completely unsustainable.
+Who on earth can produce outstanding teaching all of the time?
 I tried it once and I was dead on my feet by Tuesday lunchtime and clapped out by home time.
-Being outstanding takes an enormous amount of energy that you just don’t have.
-Have you tried doing the Riverdance lesson after lesson?
+Being Ofsted outstanding takes an enormous amount of energy that you just don’t have.

 Can you imagine what it would mean to be ‘Ofsted Outstanding’?

 It would mean you would stand out like a sore thumb.
 Your colleagues, children and parents would simply expect too much.
 It’s good to set the bar high.
 It’s great to strive and have ambition but I don’t think we should aim to be outstanding because it just isn’t pedagogically sustainable on an individual level day in and day out.
 Even being a great teacher every day is nigh on impossible.